 Before long, the north/south split created by the NCC becomes the basis for them to express the superiority of the "Southern Inuit."
+I have documented similar efforts to undermine existing First Nations sovereignty and/or self-determination by emerging "Métis" organizations in Québec.69

-For starters, the NCC repeatedly uses the Moravian influence on the central and north coast of Labrador as a foil through which to advance its superiority as Inuit.
-The NCC does so by arguing that the so-called Southern Inuit are more authentically Inuit than the "Moravianized" Inuit of northern Labrador.
-Here is an example from their report:
+For starters, the NCC repeatedly uses the Moravian influence on the central and north coast of Labrador as a foil through which to advance its superiority as Inuit people.
+The NCC does so by arguing that the so-called Southern Inuit are more authentically Inuit than the "Moravianized"Inuit of northern Labrador.
+Here are some examples from their report:

 The Moravian influence certainly enhanced Inuit language retention and promoted a written form of Inuktitut.
-However, it also created a dependent 'company store' lifeway for its anchored Inuit population, which then had to give up some of its traditional transhumance land use patterns.
-The Inuit of south/central Labrador retained their traditional transhumance land use patterns, combining trade practices with subsistence harvest activities as their forbears [sic] had done for at least a century.74
+However, it also created a dependent 'company store' lifewayfor its anchored Inuit population, which then had to give up some of its traditional transhumance land use patterns.
+The Inuit of south/central Labrador retained their traditional transhumance land use patterns, combining trade practices with subsistence harvest activities as their forbears [sic] had done for at least a century.70